cryptostorage/cryptostorage.com/README.md

     - Optionally split your keys for maximum security.
 7. Save the generated keys to a flash drive or printed paper for safe keeping.
 The keys can be imported at any time by relaunching this tool in a secure environment.

-# Other Frequently Asked Questions
+# Frequently Asked Questions
 Please see https://cryptostorage.com/#faq.

 # Submit Questions, Feedback, or Issues
 For questions, feedback, or issues, please submit a new issue to https://github.com/cryptostorage/cryptostorage.com/issues.

 # Contributing
+Anyone may develop and submit pull requests to make this project better.

 All contributions from the community are welcome.

-Anyone may develop and submit pull requests to make this project better.

 # License
 This project is [MIT](https://github.com/cryptostorage/cryptostorage.com/blob/master/LICENSE.txt) licensed.

-# Donate ❤
+# Donate
-Donations may be voluntarily given to support this project.
+Donations may be voluntarily given to support this project. ❤

 See https://cryptostorage.com/#donate for donation addresses.